The Clear Edge

 Use this template to map all activities:

-Quadrant 2 (Focus Quadrant): Strategic work, system building, deep client work, relationship development, planning.
-Target: 80%+ of time here.
+Quadrant 2 (Focus Quadrant): Strategic work, system building, deep client work, relationship development, and planning.
+The target is to spend 80% or more of your time here.

 Quadrant 1 (Crisis Quadrant): Firefighting, urgent client issues, and deal closings under deadline.
-Minimize through prevention.
+Keep this as small as possible by preventing problems early.

-Quadrant 3 (Interruption Quadrant): Most emails, most Slack, most meetings.
-Delegate or automate.
+Quadrant 3 (Interruption Quadrant): Most emails, most Slack, and most meetings.
+Delegate or automate these.

-Quadrant 4 (Waste Quadrant): Social scrolling, most newsletters, random learning, “staying informed.”
-Delete permanently.
+Quadrant 4 (Waste Quadrant): Social scrolling, most newsletters, random learning, and “staying informed.”
+Delete these permanently.

 Map every activity honestly.
-The visual reveals where capacity bleeds.
+The visual shows exactly where your capacity is leaking.

-Quadrant 2 Hours This Week ÷ Total Work Hours × 100 = Signal %Example:
+Formula: Quadrant 2 Hours This Week ÷ Total Work Hours × 100 = Signal %

 Benchmarks: